ekatzenstein/create-react-app-fullstack/README.md

 ## References and Props
 <br/>
-Much of this work was built and taken from the resources below:
+Much of this work was inspired and built from the resources below:

 * [create-react-app](https://www.npmjs.com/package/create-react-app)
 * [create-react-app-add-redux](https://www.npmjs.com/package/create-react-app-add-redux)